Towards Long-Lived Robots: Continual Learning VLA Models via Reinforcement Fine-Tuning: Conclusion and Future Outlook

 \section{Conclusion and Future Outlook}

 In this work, we introduce LifeLong-RFT, a reinforcement fine-tuning strategy to overcome the extensive data requirements and catastrophic forgetting associated with SFT.
-Unlike existing methods, our method integrates the chunking-level on-policy RL with the Multi-Dimensional Process Reward mechanism to achieve efficient new task adaptation while preserving pre-existing knowledge.
+Unlike existing methods, our method integrates the chunking-level on-policy RL with the multi-dimensional process reward mechanism to achieve efficient new task adaptation while preserving pre-existing knowledge.
 Specifically, this mechanism employs Quantized Action Consistency Reward, Continuous Trajectory Alignment Reward, and Format Compliance Reward to quantify the heterogeneous contributions of action chunks across three dimensions, independent of environmental feedback and pre-trained reward models.
-Comprehensive experiments indicate that LifeLong-RFT consistently surpasses SFT-based methods in both multi-task and continual learning, highlighting its potential for achieving long-lived robots. \textbf{Limitations \& Future Work.} This work primarily focuses on discrete action models, yet their performance falls short of the levels achieved by continuous action models.
+Comprehensive experiments indicate that LifeLong-RFT consistently surpasses SFT-based methods in both multi-task and continual learning.

+\textbf{Limitations \& Future Work.} This work primarily focuses on discrete action models, yet their performance falls short of the levels achieved by continuous action models.
 Future research extending the LifeLong-RFT training strategy to continuous action models will significantly accelerate the transition of VLAs from laboratory research to industrial applications.